UK fends off demands to give workers more virus support help - WTMJ

 “We must acknowledge the pain felt by businesses in hospitality, leisure and live events,” the CBI’s director-general Tony Danker said.

-Cabinet Officer minister Michael Gove, a close ally to Johnson, appeared to indicate that no more financial help will be forthcoming, saying the support programs were created knowing that there could be delays in the roadmap out of lockdown.
-But he said he was “pretty confident” there wouldn’t be another delay.
+Cabinet Officer minister Michael Gove, a close Johnson ally, said the support programs were created knowing that there could be delays in getting out of lockdown.
+But he said he was “pretty confident” there wouldn’t be another delay in lifting restrictions.

 “It would require an unprecedented and remarkable alteration in the progress of the disease,” he told Sky News.

-Johnson said the delay would be used to drive up immunity levels, limiting the spread of the delta variant when restrictions are fully lifted.

-He said the government was accelerating its vaccination drive and that by July 19, two-thirds of the U.K.’s adult population will have been offered two vaccine shots, including everyone over 50.
-He also said everyone over 18 will have been offered a jab by then, earlier than the previous target.
+The plan is that two-thirds of the U.K.’s adult population will have been offered two vaccine shots, including everyone over 50, by July 19.
+In a further development Tuesday, the National Health Service said the rollout, which has been primarily based on age, will be accelerated so that every adult should be able to book a first dose by the end of this week.

-As of Monday, around 62% of the British population had received one vaccine shot, while about 45% had got two.
+As of Tuesday, around 62% of the British population had received one vaccine shot, while about 45% had two.

-An analysis on Monday from Public Health England showed that two doses of the main vaccines in the U.K.’s rollout are highly effective against hospitalization from the delta variant — 96% in the case of Pfizer and 92% for the AstraZeneca jab.
+An analysis from Public Health England showed that two doses of the main vaccines in the U.K. are highly effective against hospitalization from the delta variant — 96% in the case of Pfizer and 92% for the AstraZeneca jab.

-Scientists have generally welcomed the delay in fully reopening English businesses as it means the peak in the expected third wave of infections will be lower than it otherwise would have been.
+Scientists have generally welcomed the delay as it means the peak in the current wave of infections will end up being lower.

 “We’re at a critical point in the ongoing race between the virus and our vaccination program,” said Imperial College epidemiologist Professor Neil Ferguson.